-Foundations for Children Nursery Schools Federation (FfCNS) we recognise our statutory responsibility to safeguard and promote the welfare of all children.
-We will endeavor to provide a safe and welcoming environment where children are respected and valued.
-We will be alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.
+Foundations for children nursery schools federation recognises our statutory responsibility to safeguard and promote the welfare of all pupils.
+We will endeavour to provide a safe and welcoming environment where children are respected and valued.
+We will be alert to the signs of abuse, neglect and exploitation and follow our procedures to ensure that children receive effective support, protection and justice.

 Safeguarding is everyone's responsibility.
-We recognise that our schools are part of a wider safeguarding system and work closely with the Northamptonshire Safeguarding Children Partnership and other agencies to promote the welfare of children.
+We recognise that our school is part of a wider safeguarding system and work closely with the Northamptonshire Safeguarding Children Partnership and other agencies to promote the welfare of children.
 We maintain an attitude of 'it could happen here' and will consider the wishes of, and at all times, what is in the best interests of each child.